Asheville Regional Airport: Accidents and incidents

 On July 19, 1967, Piedmont Airlines Flight 22, a Boeing 727-100, collided in mid-air with a Cessna 310 just south of the airport in Hendersonville.
 The collision happened just moments after the 727 took off from the Asheville Airport.
 All 82 people on both planes were killed.

 On March 14, 2003, a Cessna 177 Cardinal crashed into Old Fort Mountain after taking off from the airport.
 It killed author Amanda Davis, who was on a book tour promoting her first novel Wonder When You'll Miss Me, and her parents.

 On October 27, 2004, a Beechcraft Duke crashed about 0.8 of a mile off the departure end of Runway 34 after an apparent right engine failure, killing all four people on board.

 On May 4, 2007, a 1977 Cessna 182 en route to Asheville Regional Airport crashed near the airport, killing three Georgia men.
-Initial reports said that rapper Jay-Z was on board.
-The reports were false.
+Initial reports falsely said that rapper Jay-Z was on board.

 On October 6, 2017, a terrorist deposited a bag containing an improvised explosive device near the entrance to the Asheville Regional Airport terminal.
 The bomb was set to explode the following morning at 6:00 AM but was defused after being detected by bomb-sniffing dogs.
 The terrorist, Michael Christopher Estes, was arrested and faced two federal charges.
 Estes pleaded guilty to one count of unlawful possession of an explosive in an airport on January 12, 2018; the other charge was dismissed.

 On December 27, 2019, a small plane crashed in the Western North Carolina Agricultural Center parking lot adjacent to the airport shortly after takeoff.
 All five people on board survived with injuries and escaped before the plane exploded.